lkodinsson/MARS/Core/Characters/Talents.md

 **Cost:** 8 EXP

 You gain a second trait.
+This talent can only be acquired with permission from the Game Master.

 ## Long-distance Running